-At June 30, 2021, the Company had recognized built-in losses ("RBIL") of \$2,553 from the 2015 merger with the Parent.
-At June 30, 2021, the Company had net operating loss ("NOL") carryforwards for state income tax purposes of \$475.
+At June 30, 2022, the Company had recognized built-in losses ("RBIL") of \$1,719 from the 2015 merger with the Parent.
+These RBILs, that were recognized during a five-year recognition period from January 1, 2020, are subject to the annual Section 382 limitation rules and expected to be fully realized prior to expiration.
+At June 30, 2022, the Company had net operating loss ("NOL") carryforwards for state income tax purposes of \$475.
 These net operating loss carryforwards expire in 2030 and later years.
-The RBILs and NOLs are expected to be fully realized prior to any expiration.
+The RBILs and NOLs are expected to be fully realized prior to any expiration through implementation of certain tax planning strategies, core earnings, and reversal of timing differences.

 Management is required to determine whether a tax position of the Company is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement, which could result in the Company recording a tax liability.
-At June 30, 2021, the total amount of gross unrecognized tax benefits was \$946, if recognized, and the total amount that would favorably impact the Company's effective tax rate and reduce income tax expense was \$747.
+At June 30, 2022, the total amount of gross unrecognized tax benefits was \$1,153, if recognized, and the total amount that would favorably impact the Company's effective tax rate and reduce income tax expense was \$911.